A browsing context is an environment in which

 Let list be an empty list.

-Append the list of the descendant browsing contexts of the active document of that child browsing context to the list list.
+Extend list with the list of the descendant browsing contexts of nestedBC's active document.

-it is the active document of that browsing context, and either its browsing context is a top-level browsing context,
+document is d, and either d's browsing context is a top-level browsing context,

 Because they are associated with an element, child